dmf2990/NFL-API/README.md

 ## Instructions for use

-Clone 'master' Branch project from GitHub - navigate into the directory, and 'gradle eclipse' this file.
+Clone `master` Branch project from GitHub - navigate into the directory, and `gradle eclipse` this file.
 Once imported to Eclipse, run the application as a Java Project.

-Then open your terminal (bash) and enter 'npm run build'.
+Then open your terminal (bash) and enter `npm run build`.
 This will tell Parcel to bundle our JavaScript files, and then you will be able to navigate to `localhost:8080/`

 ### What I really like?